 Start by cooking your quinoa in one cup of water in a pot with the lid on, simmering for 10 to 12 minutes or until just tender and water is absorbed.

-Let steam with the lid on for five minutes.
+Turn off heat and let it steam with the lid on for five minutes.

 In the meantime, toss the sweet potato and Brussels sprouts in 1 tablespoon of olive oil, a generous amount of fine-grain sea salt, and pepper.
 Spread out in a single layer on two separate trays (one for sweet potato, one for Brussels).